The-Tech-Firm/ArcticCloud/index.md

 ### Contact

 If you have any Queries or Suggestions and/or You want to Contribute, then feel free to reach me at, `new.to.world2003@gmail.com`, `thelucifer2003@hotmail.com`.
-Than You for Visiting my Page.
+Thank You for Visiting my Page.

 `Author`
 ~ Apurba Ghosh @ (iamapurba2003)